Karen National Union: 1947–1959

-1960 – 1969
+1960–1969

 By 1960, KNUP members had become the dominant figures within KNU structures, despite the KNUP being a "minority" tendency within Karen politics, as described by Paul D. Kenny.
 The KNUP was strongest in the Irrawaddy Delta.

 Under KNUP influence, the KNU was centralised, the KNLA was reorganised along Maoist lines, and agricultural cooperatives were created in some KNU-controlled villages.

 By 1963, the KNU numbered approximately 10,000.

 As the KNU trended leftward internally, its outward posture was complicated by the broader alignment of forces within Myanmar.
-Chinese support for the Communist Party of Burma – a rival of the KNU – led the organisation into a tacit understanding with the Kuomintang, which had been displaced into northern Myanmar following defeat in the Chinese Civil War.
+Chinese support for the Communist Party of Burma, a rival of the KNU-led the organisation into a tacit understanding with the Kuomintang, which had been displaced into northern Myanmar following defeat in the Chinese Civil War.

 Ideological and strategic disagreement precipitated the breaking away of senior figure Tha Hmwe in April 1963, with approximately 400 men, to found the Karen Revolutionary Council (KRC).
-The KRC was wound-up following Tha Hmwe's capture in 1964.
+The KRC was wound up following Tha Hmwe's capture in 1964.

 In KNU-controlled territory along the Thai border, a more successful reaction against the KNUP influence within the KNU took place.
 These areas, at some distance from KNUP strength in the Irrawaddy Delta, had come under the sway of S'gaw Karen figures, especially commanders Shwe Hser and Bo Mya.

-In 1966, Bo Mya – then head of the Karen Armed Force's Eastern Division – seized control of the Dawna Range and much of the Thai border region and ordered KNUP cadres to leave his territory.
-Bo Mya was able to maintain an army approximately 10,000 men by taxing illegal trade along the border with Thailand.
+In 1966, Bo Mya—then head of the Karen Armed Forces Eastern Division—seized control of the Dawna Range and much of the Thai border region and ordered KNUP cadres to leave his territory.
+Bo Mya was able to maintain an army of approximately 10,000 men by taxing illegal trade along the border with Thailand.

 In 1967, Mahn Ba Zan and four other senior KNUP officials reconciled with Bo Mya, forming the Karen National Unity Front (KNUF).
-This reconciliation paved the way both for Bo Mya's ultimate ascension to KNU presidency in 1976.
+This reconciliation paved the way for Bo Mya's ultimate ascension to KNU presidency in 1976.

-1970 – 1999
+1970–1999

 By 1970, following KNUP military defeats in the Irrawaddy Delta, the KNU had become the dominant representative body for the Karen Movement.

 The 9th KNU congress was held in September 1974, and the 11th KNU congress was held in 1995.

 Bo Mya dominated the KNU leadership for three decades from 1976 to 2000.
 For many years, the KNU was able to fund its activities by controlling black market trade across the border with Thailand, and through local taxation.
 After the failed 8888 Uprising of the Myanmar people in 1988, the Myanmar military government turned to China for help in consolidating its power.
 Various economic concessions were offered to China in exchange for weapons.
 The Myanmar Army was massively expanded and began to offer deals to groups fighting the government.
-The groups were offered the choice of co-operating with the military junta or being destroyed.
+The groups were offered the choice of cooperating with the military junta or being destroyed.